wp-plugins/refer-a-friend-widget-for-wp/readme.txt

 5. Activate the plugin through the 'Plugins' menu in WordPress using your personal widget key.

-6. InviteBox plugin will be automatically added to every post on your blog.
+6. InviteBox plugin will be automatically added to every page on your side.

 == Changelog ==